chrismphy/COP-4020-Alternative-Language-Project/readme.md

 Loops:
+In Julia, loops are handled in a similar way as Python.
+Julia has for and while loops.
+It is important to note that Julias array uses 1-based indexing (Python uses 0-based indexing).
+However the difference between Julia and Python is performance.
+Julia has JIT compilation which implies that loop execution is significantly faster compared to python, especially when handling large data sets or large numerical computations.
+Julia compiles loop constructs to efficient machine code in a manner similar to the C language.
+One important difference between Julia and Python is how it handles looping through array operations.
+In Python, we use libraries like NumPy to optimize via vectorization.
+However, Julia automatically optimizes many looping constructs to be as fast as most vectorized code due to its compiler.

 Subprograms:

+ In terms of how Julia handles functions, Julia let's you specify the types of the parameters explicitly when defining functions.
+For example in our project we have the following parse function:

+  function parse_platform_os(os_str::Union  {String, Missing, Nothing})
+  end

+ Here, Union{String, Missing, Nothing}) implies that the function can handle inputs that are either a String, Missing (missing data), or Nothing (analogous to null in Python).

+ Julia also has the ability of multiple dispatch, where we define multiple methods for the same function based on different argument types.

 Q4: List out 3 libraries you used from your programming language (if applicable) and explain what they are, why you chose them and what you used them for.